 A 20G to 23G needle is placed intra-articularly.
 Synovial fluid should be observed.
-Care should be taken to avoid unnecessary damage of the intra-articular tissue, as this may result in local swelling lasting for 24 to 48 hours.
-Remove the protective tip cap from the Arthramid® Vet syringe.
-Attach the syringe firmly into the Luer lock socket on the needle.
-Make sure the syringe is correctly mounted.
-The amount of Arthramid® Vet used is 1 – 4 mL.
-If necessary, attach a new Arthramid® Vet syringe during the procedure and continue the injection.
+Care should be taken to avoid unnecessary damage of the intra-articular tissue, as this may result in mild swelling lasting for 24 to 48 hours.
+Remove the protective tip cap from the ArthramidVet® syringe.
+Attach the syringe firmly into the Luer lock socket on the needle and make sure the syringe is correctly mounted.
+The amount of ArthramidVet® used is 1 – 4 mL.
+If necessary, hold the needle hub and unscrew the used syringe before reattaching a new ArthramidVet® syringe to continue the injection.

 Post Injection Instructions

 Following treatment, animals should be rested for 48 to 72 hours.
 After this time, the animal can return to exercise concomitant to its degree of lameness until a response to treatment is seen — typically 2-4 weeks after treatment.

 Training modification to accommodate the degree of lameness and the disease process being managed should also be considered.
 The use of alternative training methods such as swimming, water treadmills and dry treadmills are encouraged during the tissue integration phase and may offer better long term results.